 The Percussion Faculty runs regular performance classes in which every student participates at least twice a term.
 In addition the entire faculty performs at the RCM’s termly percussion showcases, which include solos and duos, plus performances by PERC’M and the Redhocks.

-RCM percussionists have recently performed at the inauguration of the Francis Crick Institute, which was opened by Queen Elizabeth II, and helped set a world record for the largest drum lesson ever given, which took place at the Copper Box Arena and was adjudicated by the Guinness World Records.
+RCM percussionists performed at the inauguration of the Francis Crick Institute, which was opened by Queen Elizabeth II, and helped set a world record for the largest drum lesson ever given, which took place at the Copper Box Arena and was adjudicated by the Guinness World Records.

 Festival of Percussion